- This event has passed.

 The third phase will be to demonstrate the success of the proposed approach and new material by printing a steel cylinder with complex internal features (e.g. thickness variations, ogive shaping, integrating datums and features, etc) that meets the requirements of the challenge.

 To receive an award, the Solvers will not have to transfer their exclusive IP rights to the Seeker.
 Instead, they will grant to the Seeker Government Purpose Rights to build their solutions.
-However, the intent of this competition is to help the solution provider team with a company that can build a viable product for future Department of Defense purchase.
+However, the intent of this competition is to help the solution provider team with a company that can build a viable product for future Department of Defense purchases.

 The Doolittle Institute, an AFRL Innovation Institute, supports the Air Force Research Labs Munitions Directorate by working to license and commercialize AFRL/RW technologies in the private sector, enable rapid technology delivery to the warfighter, identify and foster new R&D partnerships and develop AFRL’s current and future workforce.
 The Doolittle Institute is a member of the Defensewerx Family.